pajjaecat/CLoudServices/googleCloud/README.md

 > For this step, you will have to put your payment information and verify your account (No, you will not be charged since google offers a 300$ credit for a free trial upon account creation.
 See more about the Google Cloud Free Program [here](https://cloud.google.com/free/docs/free-cloud-features)).
 If you fail this step, close your laptop and ponder where your life is going.

-After the google cloup product (GCP) account is created,
+After the google cloud product (GCP) account is created,

 ### Create a new project
 1- Click on the three dots shown in the image below